-On the Welcome screen of the Configuration Utility, click Administration to enter the administration window that contains the settings required for the camera in the left hand menu bar, including Status, Configuration, Tools and Help.
+On the Welcome screen of the Configuration Utility, click Administration to enter the administration window that contains the settings required for the camera in the top menu bar, including Status, Configuration, Tools and Help

-TIP: Click Save to store the settings, or Cancel to abandon, or Refresh to reload the status.
-Click Home on the top menu bar will link to the Welcome window
+TIP: Click Save to store the setting, or Cancel to abandon, or Refresh to reload the status.
+Click Home on the top menu bar will link to Welcome Window.